-In 1906, the State Baptist Convention, in session in Shawnee, appointed a commission to make plans for the founding of a Baptist university.
 In 1907, a board of trustees was elected; and on February 9, 1910, the incorporation certificate for the Baptist University of Oklahoma was issued and a new university was born.
 Oklahoma Baptist University opened in September 1911, holding classes in the basement of the First Baptist Church and in the Convention Hall of Shawnee.

-The Career Development Office provides career assessment services and information concerning vocational opportunities for students and alumni as well as providing opportunities to connect with employers, graduate schools, etc. We strive to support students by assisting them in discovering, realizing and pursuing the highest and best uses of their God-given talents.
-Our primary purpose is to effectively equip students with the necessary skills to prepare for life beyond OBU.
+The Career Development Office provides career assessment services, information concerning vocational opportunities for students and alumni as well as providing opportunities to connect with employers, graduate schools, etc. We strive to support students by assisting them in discovering, realizing and pursuing the highest and best uses of their God-given talents.
+Our goal is to effectively equip students with the necessary skills to prepare for life beyond OBU.

 The campus nurse consults with students concerning health needs and practices.
 The nurse is available Monday through Friday from 8 a.m. – 5 p.m.
 The nurse advises students concerning health problems, assists in contacting a physician, and plans/promotes health education programs campus-wide.

 OBU’s Bison and Lady Bison student athletes compete in 21 varsity sports, including football, men’s and women’s basketball, cross country, golf, indoor track and field, outdoor track and field, soccer, swimming/diving, tennis, men’s baseball, and women’s softball, women's lacrosse and volleyball.
 Football returned to campus in fall 2013 for the first game since 1940.

 Oklahoma Baptist University hosts over sixty active student organizations for students.
 Organizations cover a wide range of interests and/or areas of study.
 Involvement in student organizations is one of the best ways to be active OBU and meet others who share similar interests.

 Oklahoma Baptist University is accredited by:

 Go to your profile page to get personalised recommendations!